The Neighborhood (TV series)

-The Neighborhood is an American sitcom television series created by Jim Reynolds that premiered on CBS on October 1, 2018.
+The Neighborhood is an American television sitcom created by Jim Reynolds that premiered on CBS on October 1, 2018.
 The series follows a white Midwestern family as they adjust to moving into a predominantly black neighborhood in Pasadena, California.
-It stars Cedric the Entertainer, Max Greenfield, Sheaun McKinney, Marcel Spears, Hank Greenspan, Tichina Arnold, and Beth Behrs.
-Five seasons of the show have aired so far.
-In January 2023, the series was renewed for a sixth season.
+It stars Cedric the Entertainer, Max Greenfield, Tichina Arnold, Beth Behrs, Sheaun McKinney, Marcel Spears and Hank Greenspan.
+In April 2024, the series was renewed for a seventh season; which premiered on October 21, 2024.
+In March 2025, the series was renewed for an eighth and final season which premiered on October 13, 2025.

 Premise

-The Neighborhood follows Dave Johnson, the "nicest guy in the Midwest", who moves his white family into a tough, predominantly African American neighborhood in L.A., where not everyone appreciates his extreme neighborliness.
+The Neighborhood follows Dave Johnson, the "nicest guy in the Midwest," who moves his white family into a predominantly black neighborhood in suburban Los Angeles, where not everyone appreciates his extreme neighborliness.
 That includes their new next-door neighbor Calvin Butler.